awesomeness1jake/simpsons2_audio/README.md

 ## research
 ```
   Oddities
-  -Speech Audio had to be done through openIV using flag "DescriptorsInOrder True".
+  -Speech Audio had to be done through openIV using flag "DescriptorsInOrder True" without that flag the audio wouldn't play.
   -The Speech AWCs cannot be opened on Codewalker

   Adding speech